Understanding Web Application Penetration Testing: Techniques, Stages, and Tools

 Cross-Site Scripting (XSS): XSS vulnerabilities allow attackers to inject malicious scripts into web pages viewed by other users.
 Pen testers identify and exploit these vulnerabilities to understand their impact and suggest mitigation strategies.

-Cross-Site Request Forgery (CSRF): CSRF attacks trick users into performing actions they did not intend to perform.
+Cross-Site Request Forgery (CSRF): CSRF attacks trick users into performing actions they did not intend to.
 Pen testers simulate these attacks to identify vulnerabilities and recommend appropriate countermeasures.

 3. Stages of Web Application Penetration Testing